Breaking News Emails

 “I used to love to garden and taking my granddaughter to the zoo in the summer,” White said.
 “Now, I feel like I’ve let them down.”

-White is among the one in six Americans who take psychiatric medications.
+White is among the 1 in 6 Americans who take psychiatric medications.
 Many can interfere with the activity of the hypothalamus, a part of the brain that helps regulate temperature and thirst.

 Some people taking psychiatric medications can lose some of their thirst even as their body is more prone to dehydration.
 It's a dangerous combination.